-Researchers find link between blueberries, grapes and apples and reduced risk of type 2 diabetesAugust 29th, 2013 in Diabetes /
+Researchers find link between blueberries, grapes and apples and reduced risk of type 2 diabetesAugust 29, 2013 in Medicine & Health / Diabetes

 Eating more whole fruits, particularly blueberries, grapes and apples, is associated with a lower risk of type 2 diabetes, with greater fruit juice consumption having an adverse effect, a paper published today in BMJ suggests.